trek-view/basecamp/_posts/2022-04-29-join-gopro-chaptered-split-video-files-preserve-telemetry.md

 exiftool -ee -X GS0141-merged-meta.mp4 > GS0141-merged-meta.xml
 ```

-You'll see `XMP-GSpherical` have been written into the metadata now, ensuring this video will be rendered correctly by video players as a 360.
+You'll see `XMP-GSpherical` tags have been written into the metadata now, ensuring this video will be rendered correctly by video players as a 360.

 Hardcoded metadata like start time, video length, etc. have already been updated correctly by ffmpeg, and you can rest assured this command won't modify these values.